Execution by shooting: United Kingdom

-No British citizen has ever been executed for a civilian crime by shooting by the British judiciary.
-Execution by firing squad has been a strictly military punishment.
-A Royal Commission on Capital Punishment considered shooting as a possible alternative to hanging, although the findings published in 1953 concluded shooting was not a sufficiently effective means of execution to justify a switch to the method from hanging.
+No British citizen was ever executed for a civilian crime by shooting by the British judiciary.
+Execution by firing squad was solely a military punishment.
+A Royal Commission on Capital Punishment considered shooting as a possible alternative to hanging, although the findings published in 1953 concluded shooting was not a sufficiently effective means of execution to justify a change to the method from hanging.

 United States

 Since 1608, about 142 men have been judicially shot in the United States and its English-speaking predecessor territories, excluding executions related to the American Civil War.
 During the American Civil War, 433 of the 573 men executed were shot dead by a firing squad: 186 of the 267 executed by the Union Army, and 247 of the 306 executed by the Confederate Army.

-Today, execution by shooting is allowed in the US states of Idaho, Oklahoma, South Carolina and Utah, as well as Mississippi.
+Today, execution by shooting is allowed in the US states of Florida, Idaho, Oklahoma, South Carolina and Utah, as well as Mississippi.

+In the United States, while most executions via shooting have used the traditional firing squad method, Florida enacted legislation in 2025 that opens the possibility of single shot executions like those in Belarus.
+This July 2025 law further expands the state's already extensive capital punishment laws to allow "any execution method not explicitly deemed unconstitutional," which includes all shooting executions.
+This makes the United States the only country in the Americas that currently allows executions via single shot, albeit only in Florida so far.